aigarskadikis/zabbix-agent-populate-windows/README.md

 'zabbix_get.exe' and 'zabbix_sender.exe' are optional.

 ## Installation
-Open 'zabbix_agentd.conf' and make sure to replace set the right IP address or DNS name for
+Open 'zabbix_agentd.conf' and make sure to set the right IP address or DNS name for Zabbix master server or Zabbix proxy:
 ```
 ServerActive=
 Server=